The lightline Flowpacker combines pick and place robots and a flow-wrapping machine.

 - High product quality thanks to 3D image recognition

-The new lightline Flowpacker at La Petite Bretonne combines the picker line and flow-wrapping line in four machine frames into a single TLM system.
+The new lightline Flowpacker at La Petite Bretonne combines the pick and place robots and a flow-wrapping machine in four machine frames into a single TLM system.
 The Flowmodul flow-wrapping unit is positioned in the line as a sub-machine and integrates the flow-wrapping process seamlessly into the overall system.
 A 3D scanner with image recognition checks each product for position, shape, volume, orientation and degree of browning, so that only perfect baked goods can be forwarded to the next packaging step.
 Damaged products are sorted out at the end of the machine.
-The baked goods to be packaged are carefully inserted into the Flowmodul’s feed chain by four T4 robots via pick & place.
+The baked goods to be packaged are carefully inserted into the Flowmodul’s feed chain by four T4 robots via pick and place.
 There, the unit finally packs them into flowpacks.
 The line is equipped with Schubert’s patented heat-sealing technology for heat-sensitive products.
 First the longitudinal seam of the flowpack is sealed by an ultrasonic sealing unit.
 This is then followed by Schubert’s patented heat-sealing technology with the flying cross-sealing unit.
-It automatically adapts to the speed of the upstream pick & place robots and therefore enables constant sealing times with outstanding sealing quality.
+It automatically adapts to the speed of the upstream pick and place robots and therefore enables constant sealing times with outstanding sealing quality.
 Thanks to fully automatic format changeover, products or flow-wrapping can be changed in the shortest possible time.
-With the lightline Flowpacker, La Petite Bretonne can now pack 183 Danoises, 220 filled croissants and up to 280 Mini Chocolatines per minute.
+With the flow-wrapping machine from Schubert’s lightline series, La Petite Bretonne can now pack 183 Danoises, 220 filled croissants and up to 280 Mini Chocolatines per minute.